Introduction and Overview

 The function of a preliminary inquiry is to determine the nature and the impact of the violation of policy and/or harm/impact involved in the situation.
 The preliminary inquiry is purposely meant to be an opportunity for the student to describe the situation from their perspective.
 The inquiry can be investigatory at times, but is meant to provide opportunity for a student to take ownership and responsibility for their actions.
 Students may bring a support person* to this initial inquiry as well as any other meetings that follow.

-During the preliminary inquiry the Student Life staff persons will determine the nature of the incident as well as procedural options.
+During the preliminary inquiry the university staff person will determine the nature of the incident as well as procedural options.

 The preliminary inquiry may lead to: